 The money will appear in your casino account instantly.
-It may take several days for PayPal to deduct the money from your bank account or for it to show up as a credit card charge.
+It may take several days for PayPal to deduct the money from your bank account or for it to show up as a debit card charge.

-Using PayPal as a withdrawal method
+Using PayPal as a Withdrawal Method

 PayPal withdrawals work the same way as regular deposits.
 Like many e-wallets, Paypal isn’t always offered as a withdrawal method.

 Where you can withdraw with it, however, you have to look out for the crucial difference between PayPal, Skrill and Neteller – PayPal withdrawals take much longer.
 If you deposit with PayPal and the casino doesn’t support PayPal withdrawals, you can cash out your winnings directly to your bank account.

 Unlike other e-wallets, PayPal withdrawals don’t appear instantly on your PayPal account.
 As a highly regulated provider of financial solutions, PayPal has to check transactions in a rather lengthy security process.